-In addition, the University Police, Campus EMT's, City of Lowell Fire Department, the ambulance service, and Saint's Memorial Medical Center emergency room personnel are trained on a biennial basis in radiation safety and emergency procedures.
+In addition, the University Police, Campus EMT's, City of Lowell Fire Department, the ambulance service, and Lowell General Hospital emergency room personnel are offered training on a biennial basis in radiation safety and emergency procedures.
 Attendees should include members from each of the above services who are likely to respond to a UMLRR emergency or managers who could train these first responders.